MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/cannot-start-computer-from-usb-flash-drive.md

 ---
 # You can't start a computer from a USB flash drive that is formatted to use the FAT32 file system

-This article provides a workaround to solve the issue that the computer startup fails when you use a USB flash drive that's formatted to use the FAT32 file system.
+This article works around a startup failure when you use a USB flash drive that's formatted to use the FAT32 file system.

 _Original product version:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 954457